Osos3006/University-Personal-Assistant-Using-Smart-Federated-Bots/README.md

 ## Project Description

 This repo represents the repo for thesis project titled "University Personal Assistant using smart federated bot".
-The repo represents the codebase for the Flutter application that represented the apparatus used for data collection in order to write the research paper. the project compares the implementation of
+The repo represents the codebase for the Flutter application that represented the apparatus used for data collection in order to write the research paper. the project compares the implementation of a university personal assistant using both a single agent a bot federated system. the benefits of using federation were emphasized on as well.

 ## Technology Stack